drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scSplit.rst

+.. _scSplit-docs:

 scSplit Tutorial
 ===========================

 .. _scSplit: https://github.com/jon-xu/scSplit

 ScSplit_ is a reference-free demultiplexing software.
-If you have reference SNP genotypes, it would be better to use a demultiplexing software that can handle reference SNP genotypes (Demuxlet_, Souporcell_ or Vireo_)
+If you have reference SNP genotypes, it would be better to use a demultiplexing software that can handle reference SNP genotypes (:ref:`Demuxlet <Demuxlet-docs>`, :ref:`Souporcell <Souporcell-docs>` or :ref:`Vireo<Vireo-docs>`)

 Data
 ----